kamarjago/AppAuth-Android/.github/ISSUE_TEMPLATE/question.md

 ---
-name: ❓ Ask a Question
+name: "❓ Ask a Question"
 about: Ask the community for help
+title: ''
 labels: question
+assignees: ''

 ---

 <!-- Thank your for your input!
 Before you submit your issue, please make sure you've searched https://github.com/openid/AppAuth-Android/issues for existing questions. -->